tiaradwiputri/kalimatai/README.md

 # Dependency Injection

 This is a take home assignment to create a warehousing system that enables one service to handle all data management.
 The system will be developed in iterations.
+Each branch represent an iteration with third iteration as master branch.

+To start the application please use command `node index.js` or `nodemon`.
+To start test please use command `npm run test`.

 # First iteration
 CRUD operations for conversation log and user profile.
 The data shall be stored in memory using Memstore module.